 The plate shows one of the most amazing monuments of ancient Rome: the pyramid built in 13 BC by a wealthy Roman to house his burial chamber; with the nearby gate it forms a complex which seems to have been designed on purpose.
 Actually the gate was built three hundred years later by Emperor Aurelian.
 The original name of the gate was Porta Ostiensis because it was the starting point of the road which led to ancient Ostia.

 At Vasi's time the importance of the gate was rather limited as it was mainly used by pilgrims to reach Basilica di S. Paolo.
 In 1920 the area south of the walls was chosen for the development of Borgata Giardino, a new quarter which is now known as la Garbatella.
 In the following years the coastline near ancient Ostia was turned into Lido di Ostia, the beach of Rome; an electric railway linked the new neighbourhood to a station immediately outside Porta S. Paolo.
-In the 1950s the area to the east of Basilica di S. Paolo was intensively built-up.
-In order to allow cars and buses to move between these new quarters and the city a large section of the walls to the right of the gate was pulled down; after WWII also the walls between the gate and the pyramid were demolished.
+In order to allow cars and buses to move between this new quarter and the city a large section of the walls to the right of the gate was pulled down; after WWII also the walls between the gate and the pyramid were demolished.

 The small church shown in the plate was pulled down in 1849 during Garibaldi's Defence of the Roman Republic in order to clear the area in front of the walls from all obstructions.